greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 <img src="../common/img/validate_1.png" alt="Validate a Data Asset" style="width:800px;"/><br>

-After you click **Validate**, GX Cloud sends a job to your locally running GX Agent to run queries, based on the defined Expectations, against the data in Postgres.
-The GX Agent uses the query results to determine if the data fails or meets your Expectations, and reports the results back to GX Cloud.
+After you click **Validate**, GX Cloud starts a job to run queries based on the defined Expectations against the data in Postgres.
+GX Cloud uses the query results to determine if the data fails or meets your Expectations, and reports the results back to the UI.

 After validation is completed, a notification appears indicating that the Validation results are ready.
 To view the results, you can either click on the link provided in the notification, or click on the Data Asset **Validations** tab.